 Larger cannulae and more superficial injection into the fat and under the skin were recommended.
 Injecting into any portion of the muscle may cause the fat emboli to get into the venous system and result in emboli and death.

 Dr. Hughes recognized the need to shift the paradigm in 2015 when he shifted to a totally subcutaneous or under the skin procedure, which you can see on his you tube videos.
-For over three years and 1500 BBLs, Dr. Hughes has not had a single incidence of a fat embolus.
-I can assure you that this much better statistically than average.
-In addition, this method may wholly eliminate the risk.
+For almost 4 years and 1500 BBLs, Dr. Hughes has not had a single incidence of a fat embolus.
+These figures are much better statistically than average.
+Since 2015, there have been dozens of deaths in the US alone by extremely qualified board certified surgeons in Los Angeles, Beverly Hills, and across the country.
+In addition, though only time, numbers, and statistics will tell, this method may wholly eliminate the risk.

 Safety is always number one for patients, but there are admittedly times when science gets ahead of itself.
 Dr. Hughes recognized the problem with injecting fat into the muscle several years ago and altered his technique accordingly.